sa433/ATM_sites/README.md

 # ATM Sites Management using Django and Python

-This project facilitates the management of ATM sites through Django endpoints, allowing users to create, read, update, and delete ATM site details.
-The core entities in the project are the City, State, and ATMSite models, interconnected through foreign keys for seamless data organization.
-The database backend is MySQL for efficient data storage and retrieval.
+This project involves developing a Django application to manage ATM site data, allowing users to upload and manage site data via an Excel file and interface.
+The application includes models for ATMSite, State, and City, with fields for site name, site ID, address, and JSON-encoded contact details.
+Users can view detailed site information on web pages.
+The tech stack used is Python, Django, and MySQL.

 ## Getting Started